All Articles

 You want to start — or jump-start — your long-term savings plan

-Saving is important to work toward financial stability in retirement, and the sooner you save, the more money you can have on hand to invest in your life (including retirement).
-But according to the Department of Labor, only half of Americans1 have calculated how much they need to save for retirement.
+Setting aside money is an important step to take toward financial stability in retirement.
+Plus, the sooner you save, the more money you can have on hand to invest in your future.
+Alas, according to the Department of Labor (DOL), only half of Americans1 have calculated how much they need to save for retirement.

 Many Texans recognize that, when it comes to preparing for the future, our public school employees deserve extra support and insights, including a statewide pension fund, known as the Teacher Retirement System of Texas (TRS).
 There are other tools and services, too.
 For example, TRS provides members with retirement calculators2 to help estimate their future monthly income and expenses.